gussf/efk-demo/README.md

-# fluentd-demo
+# efk-demo
-Getting started with fluentd
+Getting started with EFK Stack
+Elastisearch, Fluentd and Kibana